 The Lake Hotel and Castlelough Restaurant now sits next to the ruins.
 The surrounding mountains and woodlands make this an ideal place to stay while visiting the Irish countryside.

-The Gap Of Dunloe
+11. Walk The Gap Of Dunloe

 Formed over 25,000 years ago, the Gap of Dunloe was created by a glacier breach in the Black Valley.
 This narrow mountain pass splits the MacGillycuddy’s Reeks mountain range in the west from the Purple Mountain range in the east.